BunchOfBytes/STF-2020/Mobile/All about Korovax!.md

 ``````
 It seems that a random integer is being generated and the next integer will be stored in the variable retval, if retVal is negative, it will be multiplied by -1 to become positive and retVal is returned.

-Since there is NO WAY we can modify the value of ViewActivity.this.a(), we have to modify the code in Smali to bypass the check
+Since a random number is generated, it is difficult to obtain the exact value of 1720543.
+Hence, we have to modify the code in Smali to bypass the check

 ### Step 2: Modifying authentication functionality
 We can disassemble the APK using this apktool